12 patents in this list

 Future Motion, Inc., 2018

-Self-balancing electric vehicles like skateboards that can detect if a rider is on the board using pressure sensors in the foot areas.
-The sensors measure force applied to the deck to determine if the rider is present.
+Self-balancing electric vehicles like skateboards can detect if a rider is on the board using pressure sensors in the foot areas.
+The sensors measure the force applied to the deck to determine if the rider is present.
 The vehicle's motor and speed control then use this rider detection in addition to orientation sensors to balance and propel the board.
 This allows features like automatic stopping when the rider steps off.
 The single-wheel skateboard has a motor, orientation sensors, and pressure sensors in the foot areas.

 US9861877B2-patent-drawing